BaGrOx/BaGrOx/README.md

-- 👋 Hi, I’m @BaGrOx
+- 👋 Hi, I’m @BaGrOx.
-- 👀 I’m interested in football and programming
+- 👀 I’m interested in football and programming.
-- 🌱 I’m currently learning C# and .NET
+- 🌱 I’m currently learning C# and .NET.
-- 💞️ I’m looking to collaborate on ...

 <!---